 Living the Resurrection (LtR) is committed to helping congregations thrive.
-We offer blogs and workshops designed to inspire positive change.
-We are motivated by the Biblical vision of the kin-dom of God: where all tribes and nations stand in the presence of the divine, where the leaves of the trees are for the healing of the nations and where unity and diversity are received as gifts from God.
+Everything we offer is designed to motivate constructive change.
+We are motivated by the Biblical vision of the reign of God: where all tribes and nations stand in the presence of the divine, where the leaves of the trees are for the healing of the nations and where unity and diversity are received as gifts from God.

 LtR workshops are for congregations that know they need to change, but don’t know how, and maybe aren’t sure they want to try.
 In moving through change, we walk with all whom God has led out of resistance to change, and into new life.
 The philosophy of Appreciative Inquiry (AI) provides the foundational theory that encourages people to change.
 The four phases of the AI strategy (Initiate--Inquire--Imagine--Innovate) structure the process.